epics-containers/usb-remote/docs/tutorials/commissioning_raspi.md

 ## Step 3: Extract the Raspberry Pi MAC Address

-- If you have a label printer.
-Plug it in to the Raspberry Pi and power it on.
-After minute or so, it will print a label with the MAC address. (this feature is TODO!)
+- If you have a Pico with screen then plug it into the Raspberry Pi USB port and power on the Pi.
+The MAC address will be displayed on the screen within a minute.
 - Otherwise you will need to boot the Raspberry Pi and get the MAC address from the command line.
   ```bash
   ip link show eth0